indyelixir/indyelixir.github.io/_posts/2016-09-06-recap-september-6-2016.markdown

 **Steve Grossi** gave the first talk, aimed at beginners, titled “Building and Sharing Your First Elixir Library”.
 View [the slides here](http://work.stevegrossi.com/talks/building-and-sharing-your-first-elixir-library/).
 And the artifacts:

-- [github.com/stevegrossi/fibonacci](https://github.com/stevegrossi/fibonacci) (Github repo for the example library.
-It needs work—PRs welcome!)
+- [github.com/stevegrossi/fibonacci](https://github.com/stevegrossi/fibonacci) (Github repo for the example library)
 - [hex.pm/packages/fibonacci](https://hex.pm/packages/fibonacci) (the Hex package page)
 - [hexdocs.pm/fibonacci](https://hexdocs.pm/fibonacci) (the online docs)

 **David Kenyon** gave a talk “Neural Networks Demystified,” an introduction to the concepts behind consciousness, AI programming in general, and artificial neural networks in particular.
-Slides will be posted soon.
+[View the slides here](https://github.com/LambdaPractitioner/talks).

 We ran out of time before we could watch any of it, but David planned on showing parts of a talk by Karmen Blake walking through building a neural network in Elixir (with code examples).
 You can watch Blake’s talk on YouTube: